moehamade/moehamade/README.md

 ---

-### 💡 Philosophy
+### 🎯 Product Mindset
-> *“Great apps are functional, but they should feel effortless.”*
+I believe UX matters most — users are the ones who decide if an app feels good enough to keep using.
-I focus on clarity, maintainability, and elegance — in UI, architecture, and code.
+So I optimize for clarity, speed, and smooth flows in every feature I build.

 <br>